01 Perch Bench Isometric

 Product Options

-The teak version of the bench is offered in two finishes: Natural Teak and Dark Stain.
+The teak version of the bench is offered in three finishes: Natural Teak and Dark Stain as standard finishes, and Y4 Light Walnut as a premium finish.

-The red oak version is available in a Natural Teak finish, as seen in the product images above.
+The red oak version of the bench is available in a Natural Teak Stain, as seen in the product images above.

 Colour swatch of Natural Teak